 Around 11:30pm, we pulled into Tromso as scheduled, with the 3 of us hanging out on deck 4 with our backpacks, ready to debark.
 They do have a luggage room on deck 3 near reception, so after vacating our room around 8:30pm, we’d stashed our suitcases there.
 After waiting for the crowd to debark, we gathered our suitcases and debarked the ship one last time.
 Our hotel was around a quarter mile away, so we bid farewell to the ship, and headed out into the snowy center of town, excited about what was in store!

-I’m sure a sailing on a Hurtigruten ship under normal circumstances, but in this case, it was 36 hours we were all happy to forget.
+I’m sure a sailing on a Hurtigruten ship under normal circumstances is a cool experience, but in this case, it was 36 hours we were all happy to forget.
 In an odd twist of fate, we actually ran in to a large group of remaining passengers on Friday while walking around Bergen, so Jen decided to walk over and talk to one of them.
 Sounds like we made the right call in getting off, as they had at least one more rough day, and the last couple of days weren’t all that fun in general.
 None of them looked all that happy, and I’m sure it didn’t help that they were all standing in the rain outside the Neptune hotel Hurtigruten had put them up at waiting on a bus to the airport, also provided by the line.

 One piece of advice I’d like to add to anyone thinking of sailing Hurtigruten: do your homework, and know what you’re getting in to.
 That’s not a knock on them at all, that’s a statement based on one family we ran into several times.
 They’d brought their 3 kids, all under 12ish, and seemed really miserable.
 When we first checked in, we were behind them in line at reception listening to them complain about the lack of kids activities on the ship and affordable excursions on land.
 It was quite obvious that either they didn’t research this, or if they used a travel agent, he/she didn’t do it for them.
 This isn’t a traditional cruise line, and really isn’t meant for young kids in my opinion.
 Based on our research and what we saw on-board, these are things that should absolutely infuence your decision if you plan on bringing a family: